Coca-Cola: Company

+On June 23, 1894, Charley Pemberton was found unconscious with a stick of opium by his side.
+Ten days later, Charley died at Atlanta's Grady Hospital at the age of 40.

-On September 12, 1919, Coca-Cola Co. was purchased by a group of investors led by Ernest Woodruff's Trust Company for $25 million and reincorporated under Delaware General Corporation Law.
+On September 12, 1919, Coca-Cola Co. was purchased by a group of investors led by Ernest Woodruff's Trust Company for $25 million and reincorporated under the Delaware General Corporation Law.
 The company publicly offered 500,000 shares of the company for $40 a share.
+In 1923, his son Robert W. Woodruff was elected President of the company.
+Woodruff expanded the company and brought Coca-Cola to the rest of the world.
+Coca-Cola began distributing bottles as "Six-packs", encouraging customers to purchase the beverage for their home.

+During its first several decades, Coca-Cola officially wanted to be known by its full-name despite being commonly known as "Coke".
+This was due to company fears that the term "coke" would eventually become a generic trademark, which to an extent became true in the Southern United States where "coke" is used even for non Coca-Cola products.
+The company also didn't want to confuse its drink with the similarly named coal byproduct that clearly was not safe to consume.
+Eventually, out for fears that another company may claim the trademark for "Coke", Coca-Cola finally embraced it and officially endorsed the name "Coke" in 1941.
+"Coke" eventually became a registered trademark of the Coca-Cola Company in 1945.

 In 1986, the Coca-Cola Company merged with two of their bottling operators (owned by JTL Corporation and BCI Holding Corporation) to form Coca-Cola Enterprises Inc. (CCE).

 In December 1991, Coca-Cola Enterprises merged with the Johnston Coca-Cola Bottling Group, Inc.

 Origins of bottling

 The first bottling of Coca-Cola occurred in Vicksburg, Mississippi, at the Biedenharn Candy Company on March 12, 1894.
 The proprietor of the bottling works was Joseph A. Biedenharn.
 The original bottles were Hutchinson bottles, very different from the much later hobble-skirt design of 1915 now so familiar.

 A few years later two entrepreneurs from Chattanooga, Tennessee, namely Benjamin F. Thomas and Joseph B. Whitehead, proposed the idea of bottling and were so persuasive that Candler signed a contract giving them control of the procedure for only one dollar.
 Candler later realized that he had made a grave mistake.
 Candler never collected his dollar, but in 1899, Chattanooga became the site of the first Coca-Cola bottling company.
 Candler remained very content just selling his company's syrup.
 The loosely termed contract proved to be problematic for the Coca-Cola Company for decades to come.
 Legal matters were not helped by the decision of the bottlers to subcontract to other companies, effectively becoming parent bottlers.
 This contract specified that bottles would be sold at 5¢ each and had no fixed duration, leading to the fixed price of Coca-Cola from 1886 to 1959.